Blepharospasm is a focal dystonia. Individuals with blepharospasm have normal vision, but forced closure of the eyelids may interfere with sight.

-Blepharospasm can occur with dystonia affecting the mouth and/or jaw (oromandibular dystonia).
-When blepharospasm and oromandibular dystonia occur together, the condition may be referred to as Meige's Syndrome.
-In such cases, spasms of the eyelids are accompanied by jaw clenching or mouth opening, grimacing, and tongue protrusion.
+Blepharospasm may occur in association with dystonia of the face or jaw (oromandibular dystonia) in what is known as Meige’s syndrome.
+In such cases, spasms of the eyelids are accompanied by jaw clenching or mouth opening, grimacing, and/or tongue movements.

 Diagnosis of blepharospasm is based on information from the affected individual and the physical and neurological examination.
 At this time, there is no test to confirm diagnosis of blepharospasm, and, in most cases, assorted laboratory tests are normal.

 Blepharospasm should not be confused with:

 Ptosis- drooping of the eyelids caused by weakness or paralysis of a levator muscle of the upper eyelid.

 Blepharitis- an inflammatory condition of the lids due to infection or allergies.

 Hemifacial spasm- a non-dystonic condition involving various muscles on one side of the face, often including the eyelid, and caused by irritation of the facial nerve.
 The muscle contractions are more rapid and transient than those of blepharospasm, and the condition is always confined to one side.

 The most effective treatment for blepharospasm is regular botulinum neurotoxin injections to the affected muscles.
 Botulinum neurotoxin injections for blepharospasm typically include multiple injection sites applied around the eyes and brows.